jaydenaung/CloudGuard-Serverless-CICD-CodePipeline/README.md

 ## buildspec.yml

+Buildspec.yml instructs CodeBuild in build stage in terms of what to do.
+So this an important configuration file.
 In the buildsepc.yml, replace the following values with your own values (without []):

 1. AWS_REGION=[Your REGION]
 2. S3_BUCKET=[YOUR BUCKET NAME]